davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 ### Foad Shariat
 I helped with the front-end elements needed for the project.
-I also helped with the design details in the document
+I also helped with the design details in the document.
+I have seeded the react app with the basic components and have started working on the front-end design.

 ### Sol Zomaro